 Bong's principal owner, with a holding of more than ten per cent of the votes and capital, is Holdham S.A., with 25 per cent of the votes and capital.
-Gomobile Nu AB, the second largest owner, owns 14.8 per cent of the votes and capital in the Company.
+Gomobile Nu AB, the second largest owner, owns 14.9 per cent of the votes and capital in the Company.
+The total number of shares was per December 31, 2020, 211 205 058.
 All shares carry the same rights.
 There are no restrictions on the transferability of the shares due to legal regulations or rules in the Articles of Association.
 Bong is not aware of any agreements between direct shareholders in Bong that entail restrictions in the right to transfer shares.
 In the event of a public offer, no agreements are triggered that would have a material effect on Bong's earnings or financial position.